What is an airfare?

 (layovers are under 12 hours and stopovers are over 12 hours).
 Traveling this way allows you to visit many destinations and save on overall flight costs.

 Booking open-jaw and multi-city flights online can be very expensive.
 The best way to book these types of flights is to use a travel agent.
 They are experts at piecing together these types of flights.
+For example, here are a few great deals our experts have put together for you.

 When you book your flights with a travel agent, there may be the option to get reduced rates for youth, child, or senior travelers.
 This depends on the airline and the airfare.
 However, these discounts may only apply to full-fare tickets, or only be 10%, so our discounted fares may already be the cheaper option.